Density profile, velocity anisotropy and line-of-sight external convergence of SLACS gravitational lenses

 The use of a prior probability distribution for the external convergence allowed us to quantify the effect of the LSS on the problem of joint lensing and dynamical analysis of SLACS lenses.
-The data seems to do not have enough information to increase our knowledge on the external convergence for the particular set of l.o.s. probed by the lenses since the posterior probability did not differ from the prior.
-The shapes of the $\kappa_{ext} \times \gamma$ and $\kappa_{ext} \times \beta$ degeneracies indicate that the determination of the density profile and anisotropy parameter are not very sensitive to the value of the l.o.s. convergence in the range allowed by the prior probability distribution used.
-This can be understood from the functional dependence of the dynamical mass with $\gamma$ and $\beta$ (figure \ref{dynamic_mass_fig}).
+The data do not seem have enough information to increase our knowledge on the external convergence for the particular set of LOS probed by the lenses since the posterior probability did not differ from the prior.
+The shapes of the $\kappa_{ext} \times \gamma$ and $\kappa_{ext} \times \beta$ degeneracies indicate that the determination of the density profile and anisotropy parameter are not very sensitive to the value of the LOS convergence in the range allowed by the prior probability distribution used.
+This can be understood from the functional dependence of the dynamical mass with $\gamma$ and $\beta$ (Figure \ref{dynamic_mass_fig}).
 A small variation in $\gamma$ or $\beta$ implies a large change in $m_D$.
-This may mean that the uncertainties in the system due to the lens structure are more determinant than the role played by the external convergence and/or that SLACS lenses are in fact an unbiased sample in relation to a random l.o.s.
-That would be in agreement with \cite{2009ApJ...690..670T} who find large external convergence values in just few extreme cases and with \cite{2005ApJ...635L...1W}, for whom secondary matter along the l.o.s. of strong lenses is strongly dependent on source redshift, being rare for sources with $z<1$, what is the case for most SLACS lenses.
-Another argument for why SLACS would not be biased to be in lines-of-sight with higher than average densities, as would be suggested by some theoretical works \citep{2007MNRAS.382..121H}, is that they were spectroscopically selected.
-In contrast, lenses selected by photometric image identification would be more prone to be biased towards higher than average overdense l.o.s. because lensed images of larger separation angle, tracing the densest regions \citep{2009ApJ...695.1233F}, would be more easily identified, what does not happen in a spectroscopically selected sample.
+This may mean that the uncertainties in the system due to the lens structure are more determinant than the role played by the external convergence and/or that SLACS lenses are in fact an unbiased sample in relation to a random LOS, despite the fact that the lenses are elliptical galaxies which are often found in dense regions.
+That would be in agreement with \cite{2009ApJ...690..670T} who find large external convergence values in just few extreme cases and with \cite{2005ApJ...635L...1W}, for whom secondary matter along the LOS of strong lenses is strongly dependent on source redshift, being rare for sources with $z<1$, which is the case for most SLACS lenses.
+Another argument for why SLACS would not be biased to be in LOS with higher than average densities, as would be suggested by some theoretical works \citep{2007MNRAS.382..121H}, is that they were spectroscopically selected.
+In contrast, lenses selected by photometric image identification would be more prone to be biased toward higher than average overdense LOS because lensed images of larger separation angle, tracing the densest regions \citep{2009ApJ...695.1233F}, would be more easily identified, which does not happen in a spectroscopically selected sample.